Marble.js

 Marble.js is a functional reactive Node.js framework for building server-side applications, based on TypeScript and RxJS.

 The core concept of Marble.js assumes that almost everything is a stream.
 The main building block of the whole framework is an Effect, which is just a function that returns a stream of events.
-With the big popularity of RxJS Observable, you can create a referential transparent program specification made up of functions that may produce side effects like network, logging, database access, etc. Using its monadic nature we can map I/O operations over effects and flat them to bring in other sequences of operations.
+With the big popularity of Observable, you can create a referential transparent program specification made up of functions that may produce side effects like network, logging, database access, etc. Using its monadic nature we can map I/O operations over effects and flat them to bring in other sequences of operations.
 RxJS is used as a hammer for expressing asynchronous flow with monadic manner.

 For those who are curious about the framework name - it comes from a popular way of visually expressing the time-based behavior of event streams, aka marble diagrams.
 This kind of domain-specific language is a popular way of testing asynchronous streams, especially in RxJS environments.